Geometric ergodicity of SGLD via reflection coupling: Proof of the Theorem

-We believe that the contraction rate $c$ in our result is dimension-free.
+\begin{remark}[Discussion on dimension dependency for the contraction rate] We believe that the contraction rate $c$ in our result is dimension-free.
 The only place that might be influenced by the dimension $d$ is the positive constant $C_{2p}$ in \eqref{claim:Cq} coming from the BDG inequality.
 So far, we have not found any reference claiming that the constant in the BDG inequality is independent of the dimension $d$.
 However, the process $\zeta_t$ defined in \eqref{eq:zeta_def} resembles a 1D Brownian Motion, since the rank of the matrix $Z_t^{\otimes 2} / |Z_t|^2$ is one with trace to be $1$.
 If the direction $Z_t/|Z_t|$ does not change, then it is exactly 1D Brownian motion.
-The difference is that the direction is changing along time.
+The difference is that the direction is changing along time. \end{remark}